Abraham & Mary Todd Lincoln:

 As mistress of the White House, Mrs. Lincoln was known to have haggled like a trinket peddler over every purchase she made for meals and supplies, most especially in the procurement of strawberries.

-Her combative nature amongst the White House staff was notorious.
+Her combative nature among the White House staff was notorious.
 So much so, President Lincoln’s secretaries dubbed the First Lady with a nickname that belied her unevolved fiery behavior – “the Hellcat”.

 “She now and then could not restrain a witty, sarcastic speech that cut deeper than she intended.” – Childhood friend of Mary Todd Lincoln

 Sagittarians are prone to displaying a most unevolved communication style, where their action oriented selves speak from a place that is purely reactionary, otherwise known as “Foot in Mouth Syndrome”.

 The role of First Lady has greatly altered over the decades since Martha Washington, however that fiendishly difficult political position demands that anyone who takes on that immensely important job possess a personality trait that has remained unchanged in its significance since the position’s beginnings – Discretion.

 What began with a snubbed child of Jupiter reacting from a place of sheer insecurity by personally granting favors to whomever was the most sycophantic (a polite way of saying “ass kissing”) with their words upon first reaching the White House, later evolved into Mrs. Lincoln being escorted back to Washington towards the end of the Civil War due to the First Lady having “liberally divulged State secrets.”